osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/PI Adapter for DNP3 data source configuration.md

 The following example is a configuration for two outstations that are on one channel and one outstation that is on a separate channel.
 Rather than using the default configurations, many configuration options are expressed here.

 There are two **MasterStationBehaviors**, one of which increases the data link layer timeout and retry count.
 This may be needed when operating with network conditions that are less than ideal.
-Any **TCPChannel** that references the master station behavior `poorNetworkConditions` will use these settings, while **TCPChannels** that reference `defaultMasterBehavior` will use the default settings.
+Any **TCPChannel** that references the master station behavior `poorNetworkConditions` uses these settings, while **TCPChannels** that reference `defaultMasterBehavior` uses the default settings.

 There are three **OutstationBehaviors**: `eventScans-integrityScan-noUnsolicited`, `busyOutstation`, and `class1Events`: